These are some of the most common machine-learning interview questions.

 High-dimensional data introduces the challenge of data sparsity, meaning that most of the high-dimensional space is empty.

-It is difficult to visualize and degrades the performance of algorithms that rely on distance, like k-nearest neighbors.
+Visualizing and degrading the performance of algorithms that rely on distance, like k-nearest neighbors, is difficult.

 Also, models tend to overfit high-dimensional data and are computationally expensive.

-SVM is a supervised classification algorithm that uses a margin and hyperplane to separate classes from each other.
+SVM is a supervised classification algorithm that uses a margin and hyperplane to separate classes.

 Hyperplanes are decision boundaries that help classify the data points, with data points closest to the boundary known as support vectors.

-The aim of the SVM algorithm is to find the hyperplane with the maximum margin, i.e., the maximum distance between the classes.
+The SVM algorithm aims to find the hyperplane with the maximum margin, i.e., the maximum distance between the classes.

-Both random forests and decision trees are supervised machine learning models used for classification and regression tasks.
+Both random forests and decision trees are supervised models for classification and regression tasks.

 They rely on a tree-like structure representing feature rules that map to the target label.

-The decision tree builds a single tree on the entire training dataset and considers all features at each split.
-Whereas random forests are an ensemble learning technique that builds various trees on random subsets of data.
+The decision tree builds a single tree on the training dataset and considers all features at each split.
+Random forests are an ensemble learning technique that builds various trees on random subsets of data.

-Here, you're being assessed on your ability to preprocess data in a machine learning pipeline and your ability to identify opportunities for feature manipulation and extraction.
+Here, you're being assessed on your ability to preprocess data in a machine-learning pipeline and identify opportunities for feature manipulation and extraction.

 This is a pseudo code solution using sklearn: